zumasys/docs/site/jbase/miscellaneous/jbase-fundamentals/README.md

 Some assumptions need to be made to approximate correct modulo prior to file creation.
 The parameters in brackets are intended to illustrate and hence aid understanding of the idea.

 1. What is the block size of the file type?
-(100,000 records to be in the file).
+   a.
+4096 for j4/jP
+   b.
+8192 for jD
 2. How many records do you expect to be in the file?
 (Each record contains about 1,000 char).
-3. What is is average number of characters in each record?
-(J4 file with a block size of 4096 char.)
+3. What is is average number of characters in each record? (j4 file with a block size of 4096 char.)

 Multiplying the number of records by the average record size, then dividing the product by the block size gives a rough figure that can be used for the modulo.
 Considering the parameters in brackets above the modulo would be as: